LESBlANS/LESBlANS/README.md

 </p>

 <p align="center">
-i use (~) as a joke btw... don't take a lot of things i sau seriously
+i use (~) as a joke btw... don't take a lot of things i say seriously